beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics[width=1.4\textwidth]{src/imgs/graphs/05_51ffnn,x=lr,y=npl-1,h=f1,c=nlayers}}
-    \caption{The number of nodes in the last layer against the learning rate of all 51-class FFNNs, with one plot for each of the 1-, 2-, and 3-layer FFNNs.
+    \caption[short caption todo]{The number of nodes in the last layer against the learning rate of all 51-class FFNNs, with one plot for each of the 1-, 2-, and 3-layer FFNNs.
 Colour of a point indicates the $F_1$-score of the FFNN, as indicated by the shared colour bar on the right.
 Note the relatively narrow